 - How you can make a difference at the “plant roots” level

-- About diverse native plant communities and relationships to all systems
+- About important native plant communities and relationships to all systems

 - How to provide valuable habitat for wildlife

-- How to identify and combat invasive species using safe gardening practices
+- How to combat invasive species using safe gardening practices

 - Identification and propagation of native plants in your area